sunfishcode/basic-text/docs/Background.md

 U+1D50C, U+1D515, U+1D51D, U+1D53A, U+1D53F, U+1D545, U+1D547, U+1D548,
 U+1D549, and U+1D551.

+Unicode considers these codepoints unassigned, so they could potentially be assigned new meanings in the future.
+Consequently, in Basic Text they convert to U+FFFD rather than their designated replacements.

 ## Not-recommended scalar values with singleton canonical decompositions

 Unicode [recommends] the "regular letter" forms be used in preference